Top Mobile Ad Networks (2020)

 Video ads and native ads are both supported through this advertising network.
 Android and iOS platforms are both supported as well.

 The Snapchat Ads network is for iOS platforms, CPI and CPC campaigns.
-Snapchat offers a couple of other unique formats such as filters and lenses, which are exclusive to this network.
+Snapchat offers a couple of other unique formats such as filters and lenses, which are exclusive to this user acquisition platform.

 186 million people send 3 billion snaps on a daily basis.

-So if you’re interested in targeting younger generations, this could be a good network for you to consider.
+So if you’re interested in targeting younger generations with engaging video ads and other ad formats, this could be a good network for you to consider.
 You can choose from 300 audiences based on data from user demographics, lookalike audiences, as well as interests derived from what they watch, post, and buy via Snapchat.

 With Twitter Ads, advertisers can get traffic to their app on Twitter, and off Twitter channels as well.
 Twitter Ads offer deep linking technology, which means ads can be linked to a specific section of content from an app.